Remembering Toni Morrison’s Trip to China

 While most of what the writers wrote about China and its opening up was positive, some of them did express their concerns over the commercialism and Western influences overtaking the cultural heritage and traditions of which the country should feel proud.

-When seeing entrepreneurs selling their wares around the scenic spots she visited, Gray wrote that while “the new capitalists have not begun to put their act together and tend to outbid each other outrageously” and “a genius for bartering has long been part of the national ethos.
-What is more amazing is the indiscriminate Western symbols of (contemporary Westernness) and those larger ethical values that are at the heart of China’s ‘national essence,’ and in absence of ideology, and with youngsters only focused on individualism, with over a decade of oppressions and restraints caused by the Cultural Revolution, what was worrisome to Mrs. Gray was ‘Might the pendulum eventually swing back.’”
+When seeing entrepreneurs selling their wares around the scenic spots she visited, Gray wrote that while “the new capitalists have not begun to put their act together and tend to outbid each other outrageously” and “a genius for bartering has long been part of the national ethos."
+What is more amazing is the indiscriminate Western symbols of (contemporary Westernness) and those larger ethical values that are at the heart of China’s "national essence," In absence of ideology, and with youngsters only focused on individualism, with over a decade of oppressions and restraints caused by the Cultural Revolution, what was worrisome to Mrs. Gray was the pendulum might eventually swing back.

 Also in many of the writers’ speeches, they showed their concerns over pollution caused by industrialization.
 As Snyder said in the closing of his speech, when he altered part of a poem written by a Tang Dynasty poet Du Fu (who lived from 712 to 770), saying “the country is still here while mountains of grass and forests are all gone,” instead of the original wording of “the country is broken while mountains of grass and forests are still here.”